kapil2020/kapil2020/README.md

 ## About Me
 Hi, I'm **Kapil**, a passionate researcher focused on **urban mobility, air quality, and sustainable transportation systems**.
 My work bridges technology, environmental science, and data-driven solutions to create impactful outcomes for communities worldwide.

-Learn more about my research and projects on my [Kapil Lab Website](https://sites.google.com/view/kapil-lab/home).
+Learn more about my research and projects on my [Website](https://sites.google.com/view/kapil-lab/home).

 ---